ncapps/full-stack-serverless/README.md

 - `@connection`: Allows us to model relationships between types
 - When creating an API with multiple authorization types, you will have a **primary** authorization type.
 You can override the primary authorization type with the `authMode` parameter to the API class defining the authorization type

+## 9. Building Offline Apps with Amplify DataStore

+- Amplify DataStore introduces a client-side SDK that allows you to write and read from a local store and persists data locally using the locat engine of the platform (i.e., IndexDB for web and SQLite for native iOS and Android)

 ## Acknowledgments

 Full Stack Serverless by Nader Dabit, O'Reilly Media, 2020